rubio105/credactive/README.md

 For technical support or deployment assistance:
 - Email: support@ciry.app
-- Documentation: See `replit.md` for detailed architecture
+- Documentation: See architecture documentation for detailed information

 ---